Using dynamic configuration

 Continues running the pipeline based on what configuration is provided to the required

-. -
+configuration_path. -

 Lastly, we call the

-job defined above as a part of ourworkflow
+setupjob defined above as a part of ourworkflow

 You can only use one workflow per config.yml when using CircleCI’s dynamic configuration feature.
 You can only run a single workflow as part of the pipeline’s setup stage.
 This setup-workflow has access to a one-time-use token to create more workflows.
 The setup process does not cascade, so subsequent workflows in the pipeline cannot launch their own continuations. |

-orb does, review the orb’s source code in the CircleCI Developer Hub or review the Dynamic configuration FAQ.
+For a more in-depth explanation of what the continuation orb does, review the orb’s source code in the CircleCI Developer Hub or review the Dynamic configuration FAQ.

-based on which files are modified
+Execute specific workflows or steps based on which files are modified

-based upon changes made to a specific fileset.
+You may find that you would like to conditionally run a workflow or step based upon changes made to a specific fileset.
 This would be beneficial in the case of your code/microservices being stored in a monorepo, or a single repository.

-orb, which allows a pipeline to continue execution based upon the specific paths of updated files.
+To achieve this, CircleCI has provided the path-filtering orb, which allows a pipeline to continue execution based upon the specific paths of updated files.

 For example, consider a monorepo structure like the example shown below: